Hay House Radio Episode Recap

 Hay House Wisdom Community Members can listen to this show again anytime, and you can download and podcast this and over 10,000 archived audios from your favorite authors.

-Tune in next week to Loving Yourself to Great Health, next week, the Magnesium Man and mineral expert, Morley Robbins will be back with more controversial and little-known myths and truths about how minerals impact our health.
+Tune in next week to 21st Century Medicine Woman, next week, the Magnesium Man and mineral expert, Morley Robbins will be back with more controversial and little-known myths and truths about how minerals impact our health.
 See you next week!